aperturerobotics/controllerbus/README.md

 }
 ```

-The GRPC API is itself implemented as a controller, which can be configured:
+The RPC API is itself implemented as a controller, which can be configured:

 ```yaml
 grpc-api: